New project helping to support fish populations in Galloway Forest Park

 The lower secton of the Black Water of Dee river in Galloway runs from below the Hydro-Electric dam at Clatteringshaws, by the Raider's Road Forest Drive and Otter Pool Visitor Facility, joining Loch Ken opposite Parton.

-In 2012, the compenstation water flows in the river were increased and the lower Pullaugh Burn reconncected to the river.
+In 2012, the compensation water flows in the river were increased and the lower Pullaugh Burn reconnected to the river.
 A study in 2016 identified that there were still a range of factors limiting the population of trout and salmon in the Black Water of Dee, including the habitat along the riverbanks and the lack of spawning substrate in the river.

 The Black Water of Dee Habitat restoration project kicks off in 2021: